barrust/c-utils/README.md

 The file utils library provides utility functions to deal with basic file system operations.
 From determining if a file exists, to making directories, to reading in a file and parsing out the lines.

-The functions are documented within the `.h` file.
+All functions are documented within the `fileutils.h` file.

 Unfortunately, I have not been able to test this library on non-Linux machines.
-If errors arise on Windows, please submit an issue or a ***pull request***!
+If errors arise on Windows, please submit an issue or, even better, a ***pull request***!
 If something is shown to work on Windows, that information would also be very helpful!

 #### Compiler Flags